-- 1. A formal written request for readmission must be submitted to the program director of the Occupational Therapy Assistant Program. - 2.
+- 1. A formal written request for readmission must be submitted to the Program Director of the Occupational Therapy Assistant Program. - 2.
 All requests for readmission will be presented to the OTA Admissions Committee for review and action. - 3.
-Applicants requesting re-admission will be considered for readmission based on a review of the applicant's folder and space availability. - 4.
+Applicants requesting re-admission will be considered for readmission based on a review of the applicant's formal request, transcript review and space availability. - 4.
+A meeting (in-person or virtual) will be scheduled with the student and the OTA Admissions Committee to discuss reason for dismissal/withdraw and request for re-admission as well as student's plan to be successful if re-admission is granted. - 5.
 The applicant will be notified in writing of the OTA Admission Committee's decision.
-Specific recommendations and/or requirements based on the student's transcript evaluation and the time lapse involved since the student's last enrollment will be communicated in writing by the program director at the recommendation of the Admissions' Committee.
+Specific recommendations and/or requirements based on the student's transcript evaluation and the time lapse involved since the student's last enrollment will be communicated in writing by the program director at the recommendation of the OTA Admissions Committee.